-I’m a huge introvert, but I still suffer with chronic feelings of loneliness.
-These feelings arise from my daily struggles with abandonment and my separation anxiety.
+I’m a huge introvert, but I still struggle with chronic feelings of loneliness.
+And sometimes it’s really painful trying to cope.

 But throughout my struggles of everyday, chronic loneliness, I learned what coping mechanisms help me feel less alone for the time being.

 If you’re struggling with feelings of being alone, try these 13 reliable ways to cope with severe loneliness.

 But first, have you downloaded your free Self-Love eBook? ↓